 While there is no single cause of anxiety, there are certain factors that may be important.
 For example, some medical conditions can be associated with anxiety.
 These are:

-● Lung problems such as emphysema (COPD) and asthma
+- Lung problems like emphysema or chronic obstructive pulmonary disease (COPD) and asthma

 Other factors might increase your risk of anxiety while they might not be the actual cause, such as:

-● Other mental health issues like depression may be associated with anxiety.
+- Other mental health issues: Conditions like depression may be associated with anxiety

 What Do We Worry About?